mahidharu/gcp-microservices-springboot-datastore/README.md

 # Scale up your application
 	kubectl scale deployment gcp-serverless-springboot-datastore --replicas=3

+	# To view no of replicas running on the cluster
 	kubectl get deployment gcp-serverless-springboot-datastore

 # Deploy a new version of your app